 Find 50 Potential Customers To Talk To

-Once you have identified your problem hypotheses and the ICPs of your expected early customers, you want to start talking with customers to learn and validate your hypotheses.
-Note that while tempting, the point of these conversation is first and foremost to focus on the problems, rather then jumping into your solutions.
+Once you have identified your problem hypotheses and the ICPs of your expected early customers, you want to start talking with customers to both learn and validate your hypotheses.
+Note that the point of these conversation is to focus on understanding each customer’s problems, not to propose your solutions.

 How do you find and contact companies with ICPs that match those you are looking for?
 The easiest way is to outsource this list building to someone on Fiveer, Upwork, or to use Linkedin along with a platform like Hunter.io.
-Avoid cold outreach on Linkedin.
+Jordan notes, it’s okay to compensate people at this point - your goal is simply to learn.

-The goal of talking to 50 customers is not to produce 50 paying customers; according to Jordan, the true goal is simply to elicit some response.
+According to Jordan, the goal of talking to 50 customers is not to produce 50 paying customers; the goal is simply to elicit a response.
 If a customer truly has a hair on fire problem and can relate to you the pain points your speaking to, they will be interested in talking to you.

 In your initial outreach, rather than asking to hop on a Zoom or call, you want to start by offering some sort of value exchange for the customer.
 The power of reciprocity is powerful.
 What do we mean by value exchange?
 Let’s say you’re validating a new SaaS tool leveraging AI to help build lead lists.

-In your first email, you could simply offer your ICP 25 targeted leads for free
+In your first email, you could simply GIVE your ICP 25 targeted leads for free

 Example Copy: